Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 1. Chemical Guys Chenille — Best Overall

 Covered above — the value and safety winner.
 Pros: deep grit-trapping noodles, huge suds capacity, genuinely scratch-free, under $10, machine washable.
 Cons: the loose noodles can catch on badge edges and trim gaps; sheds a little when new.
-Check price.
+Check Price on Amazon.

 2. Relentless Drive Ultimate — Runner-Up Value